What is scabies?

 - Infants and children.
 (Children have a lot of close physical contact with their parents, friends, family members and classmates.)

 - People who are elderly, especially those living in nursing homes.

 - Health care workers who care for people not known to have scabies.

+Amended text:

+- Infants and children.
+(Children have a lot of close physical contact with their parents, friends, family members and classmates.)

+- People who are elderly, especially those living in nursing homes.

+- Healthcare workers who care for people not aware they have scabies.